Ranjana-R35/my-learning-projects/README.md

 # 🚀 Projects

 ## 🎨 Colourful Button
-A simple colorful button created using HTML and CSS with smooth hover animations and modern styling.
+A simple colorful button created using HTML and CSS with smooth hover animations.
+## 🔍 Expanding Search
+An animated expanding search bar created using HTML and CSS.